icpctools/icpctools/Resolver/README.md

 Shows additional information regarding each pending run.

 ```
---fast <speedFactor>
+--speed <speedFactor>
 ```
 Changes the resolving speed.
 The [speedFactor] option is a decimal percentage indicating the desired amount of change in the execution time for each step.
 Factors between 0 and 1 speed up the resolving process;
 factors greater than 1 slow it down.
 For example a speedFactor of 0.5 will double the speed (i.e., cut the time in half).
-If --fast is specified but no speedFactor is given, the default speedFactor is 0.15.
+If --speed is specified but no speedFactor is given, the default speedFactor is 0.15.

 ```